SPF

 Simple SPF

-If your domain is hosted with Mythic Beasts, enabling SPF is very simple:
+If your domain is hosted with Mythic Beasts, and you only send mail from your domain using Mythic Beasts' mail servers, then enabling SPF is very simple:

-- Go to the My Domains section of the Customer Control Panel.
+- Go to the Hosting and Shell Accounts section of the Customer Control Panel.

 - Press the Use Mythic Beasts SPF button.